Delhi University Admission Process for ECA Quota (2026–27)

 Intra-School

-• Group activities (except for Theatre): Deduct 1 mark for every group activity.
+• Group activities (except Theatre): Deduct 1 mark for every group activity.

-• International Level: Recognized internationally acclaimed events or events with national selection processes.
+• International Level: Recognised internationally acclaimed events or those with national selection.

 Criterion B: Training/Examinations